 STEWARDS OF THE RANEY HOUSE

 The Historic Society manages the David G. Raney House Museum located at 128 Market Street (at the corner of Avenue F) in historic downtown Apalachicola.
 The Museum is owned by the City of Apalachicola, operated by the Apalachicola Area Historical Society and supported by the Franklin County Tourist Development Council.
-The Raney House is open to the public 1:00 pm--4:00 pm Sunday through Thursday; and 10:00 am--4:00 pm on Fridays and Saturdays.
+The Raney Housewill have new hours shortly, open to the public 11:00 pm--4:00 pm Monday through Friday and 10:00 am--4:00 pm on Saturdays.
+We will be closed on Sundays.
 Admission is free but door donations are accepted.
 Special tour group requests to visit The David Raney House may be arranged at any time.
 Please call 850-653-1700 to make the appointment.

 FUN EVENTS WITH A PRESERVATION PURPOSE